Self-help resources to improve your wellbeing

 Online booking system

 Make an appointment using our online booking system.
-Please do not make multiple or recurring bookings unless you have agreed this with your counsellor, as this will prevent other students from accessing our services.
+Please do not make multiple or recurring bookings unless you have organised this with your counsellor, as this will prevent other students from accessing our services.
 Please note that Skype video counselling sessions cannot be booked online.

 Contact Counselling and Wellbeing